-Our review will feed into a wider Strategic Review which is being led by the Merseyside and Halton Councils.
-The Strategic Review will look at the whole system of collection, treatment and disposal, the Authority's levy mechanism, and its governance arrangements.
+Our review will support the outcomes of the wider Strategic Review which is being led by the City Region Leaders and Mayor.
+Implementation of the Strategic Review will look at the whole system of collection, treatment and disposal, the Authority's levy mechanism, and its governance arrangements.

-- 1.3.1 To contribute to the Strategic Review to be undertaken by the Merseyside Councils and the Combined Authority. - 1.3.2 To undertake a MRWA Services Review during 2016/17 which will include a comprehensive review of the Authority's Waste Management and Recycling Contract and the provision of sites, facilities and services. - 1.3.3 To manage and develop the Authority's Capital Programme leading up to and following the outcome of the MRWA Services Review.
+- 1.4.1 To contribute to the implementation of the Strategic Review undertaken by the City Region Leaders and Mayor. - 1.4.1 To manage and develop the Authority's Capital Programme leading up to and following the outcome of the MRWA Services Review.

-1.4 Closed Landfill Sites
+1.5 Closed Landfill Sites